Colorado Historic Markers

 Saguache County

 County Road NN14 west of Saguache.
-A recent photo shows the bronze plaque is missing from the boulder.
+The bronze plaque disappeared sometime after 7/5/2007.

 This memorial is the property of the State of Colorado.
 Cochetopa Pass.
 Across Continental Divide